ehaugw/Outward-Crusader/README.md

 # Patch notes

+* Version 5.3.3

+  * Update Aura of Smiting to work with new Custom Weapon Behaviour.
 * Version 5.3.2

   * Contains an updated version of Custom Weapon Behaviour that doesn't break bows and daggers